 So, it is necessary that you know exactly your lens diameter.
-It is usually engraved on the lens, the below photo indicate a lens with 67 mm diameter.
+It is usually engraved on the lens, the below photo indicates a lens with a 67 mm diameter.

 In case you can’t find your lens diameter, this site will help you, CANON LENS-TO-FILTER CHART

 Cons of the ring-mount ND filters: